iris-edu/gmv/README.md

  - Quivers are used to depict horizontal motions when creating 3-component animations.
 The _-q_ option provides the number of data units per arrow length unit, e.g., m/s per plot width; a smaller scale parameter makes the arrow longer.
  - To indicate the region for which the GMV should be created, use the _-r_ option.
 The selected region must be a key of the _proj\_regions_ dictionary in the param file.
+   See the parameter file for definition of the existing regions.
    The acceptable regions are: dict_keys(['af', 'ak', 'am', 'as', 'au', 'aua', 'eur', 'gl', 'np', 'na', 'sa', 'us'].
 You can define your own region by adding it to the _proj\_regions_ dictionary.
  - Marker size for stations should be selected proportional to the region.
-Selecting very small markers will make it difficult to correlate wave passage between stations and very large marker size dominate animation and will distract the viewer.
+Selecting very small markers will make it difficult to correlate station marker colors  and very large marker size will dominate animation and  distract the viewer.
 The _proj\_regions_ dictionary provides a reasonable marker size for each region.
 Howerev, you can override this value by using the _-s_ option that provides the marker size in points.
  - Reference station code to plot is provided using the _-S_ option.
-The station code along with the network code _-N_ option are used for selection of the reference station trace.
+The station code along with the network code _-N_ option are used for selection of the reference station trace that is plotted below the animation pane.
  - To override the default animation title that is based on the event magnitude (_-m_) and location (_-e_), use the _-T_ option.
-This option takes a double-quoted GMV title as its argument.
+This option takes a double-quoted GMV title as its value.

+NOTES:

+- GMV generation, depending on the duration, number of stations  and number of channels, may take between one to two hours.
+Three-component GMVs may take as much as three hours to complete.
+Always start with a small duration for GMV and a small number of station to create GMV quickly.
+Tune the production parameters and then go for the actual production run.

-To avoid  making one single large request for data to a data center, it is better to make multiple requests.
-The parameter _chunck_count_ in the parameter file determines the number of stations per request (chunk) that will be sent to each data center.
+- GMV production often requires many individual traces.
+To avoid  making one single large request for data, it is better to break data request to data centers to make multiple smaller requests.
+The parameter _chunck_count_ in the parameter file controls the number of stations per request (chunk) that will be sent to each data center.
 This number should be adjusted based on the number of station-channels involved and the length of each request to avoid memory issues or data center timeouts.

 CITATION:

-To cite the use of this software please cite:
+To cite the use of this software reference:
 Trabant, C., A. R. Hutko, M. Bahavar, R. Karstens, T. Ahern, and R. Aster (2012), Data Products at the IRIS DMC: Stepping Stones for Research and Other Applications, Seismological Research Letters, 83(5), 846–854, https://doi.org/10.1785/0220120032.

 Or cite the following DOI: